Il Cinema Ritrovato 2023 Roundup

 Isolation and mental breakdown set in a remote Himalayan convent and filmed in UK’s Pinewood Studios using matte paintings or miniatures for backdrops like the cliff, mountains and sky.
 Cinema magic and technicolour wonder that shames CGI effects of today.

-The cliff top scene (first image below) and the glistening lake are breathtaking.
-I gasped in shock when Sister Ruth appeared in a red dress.
-And Mr Dean’s outfits looked very suitable for Bologna summers.
+The cliff top scene (first image below) and the glistening lake (second image) are breathtaking.
+I gasped in shock when Sister Ruth appeared in a red dress, and Mr Dean’s outfits looked very suitable for Bologna summers.

 Here’s my top 10: